Lasse-mohr/fertility-prediction-challenge/description.md

   4. Recall: 0.679 [0.545, 0.808]
   5. mean Averape Precision: 0.872 [0.789, 0.937]

+After estimating the metric using our data splits, we retrained the model on the full dataset available.

 The full training pipeline is in the `train_finetune.ipynb` notebook.

 ## Data Processing